Cuyamaca Mountains: Geography

 The range's highest peaks are Cuyamaca Peak at 6512 ft, North Peak at 5993 ft, Middle Peak at 5883 ft, and Stonewall Peak at 5700 ft.
 The San Diego River and the Sweetwater River both have headwaters in the Cuyamacas.
 The Cuyamaca Reservoir lies adjacent to the east side of the range.

 Mountains are primarily protected within the Cleveland National Forest.
 Cuyamaca Rancho State Park, with California oak woodlands habitat, is located in the range.

 The former mining town of Julian is in the northern section, and the towns of Descanso, Pine Valley and Guatay is in the southern.
 Alpine, a more populated town with some dense residential development, lies directly to the west of the range, bordering the Lakeside and El Cajon areas.

 Interstate 8 passes through the southern part of the Cuyamaca Mountains.
 California State Route 79, known as the Cuyamaca Highway, runs north–south along the eastern part of the mountains.

 Gold rush

 Gold was discovered in the Cuyamacas in 1870 and the mountains were subject to a gold rush.
 Towns and encampments of Coleman City, Branson City, Eastwood, Julian, and Banner sprang up to support the miners.
 First there was a mining camp called Stonewall (1873–1876), then the company town of Stratton (1887–1888), renamed Cuyamaca City (1888–1906), had a peak population of 500 and served the Stonewall Mine.
 The town was abandoned after mining operations ceased, and few traces of it exist.
 The site of the town now lies within Cuyamaca Rancho State Park.
 Other gold mines were supported by the town of Julian, which celebrates its mining history with an annual festival called Gold Rush Days.
 The Eagle-High Peak Mine, no longer productive, is now a museum and gives daily tours.

-Attractions

-A variety of recreational activities are available in the Cuyamaca Mountains.
-Lake Cuyamaca offers camping grounds for tents as well as areas to park motorhomes.
-The lake itself offers fishing and boating.
-There are also trails throughout the range that support hiking, biking, and horseback riding.
-The town of Julian is on the north end of the range, and it offers its share of events and 19th century history.
-Nearby Julian is California Wolf Center, which is a conservation, education, and research center dedicated to wolf recovery in the wild.